 Refer to the Auschwitz – Birkenau Memorial and Museum website for detailed information, including how to book.

-- By train – Frequent trains run between Kraków and Oświęcim, taking 1 hr 45 mins and 2 hr 15 mins.
+Frequent trains run between Kraków and Oświęcim, taking 1 hr 25 mins and 2 hr 15 mins.
 Although slightly cheaper than the bus, the train is less convenient, the station located between Auschwitz I and Auschwitz II – Birkenau.

-Shared minibuses also ply the route between Auschwitz and Kraków
+Shared minibuses also ply the route between Auschwitz and Kraków.
+They depart from Kraków’s bus station and cost 4 Euro.

 Tips for visiting Auschwitz